wanglin86769/cpciEpicsApp/README.md

 ### Requirement

 The requirement for the LLRF board merely includes register access and waveform read, the update period of waveforms is 1 second.
-Therefore, no interrupt or DMA is need.
+Therefore, no interrupt or DMA is needed.
 For part of the registers, a conversion formula is needed on the IOC side.

 ### Software/hardware interface definition